mlecoz/PulSonify/README.md

 ## Concept and Purpose

 PulSonify makes the user the artist/conductor.
 Not only does the user consciously control what sounds PulSonify plays by flipping switches, but s/he also unconsciously controls the tempo with his/her heartbeat.
 The feedback that the user hears in turn impacts both his/her conscious and unconscious means of control over the sound.
+The app is like an instrument, and the user is like the musician.

 This version of PulSonify enables a smattering of pulse sonification methods.
 In this sense, this version of PulSonify is an exploration of a wide range of conceptual possibilities.
 What follows is an explanation of each of these possibilities.